 It was an amazing feat of architectural moving, and the process was aired on the reality TV show Heavy Haulers.
 However, the movers failed to properly support two of the nine columns in the rear of the building, so once the building was resettled on its new foundation, the roof in the rear began to sag and moisture seeped inside.
 Once again, the building was in danger of collapsing and being demolished.

-In stepped Terry Phillips, who couldn’t resist buying the old building.
+In stepped Terry Philips, who couldn’t resist buying the old building.
 Beams were replaced, floors and ceilings reinforced, and clean-up began.
 The 90-plus windows were rebuilt with period replacements, and with the help of a group of investors and volunteers, the Mills Seed Co.
 Building began to host public events, starting on St. Patrick’s Day in 2015.

 The Mills Seed Co.
 Building is now entering its third year as a live music venue and event rental space.
 Local residents have rented it for parties, receptions, and other events.
 The event and music “listening room” fills the first floor, but the top two floors are filled with antiques, treasures of a bygone era, and architectural products for sale.
 The Mills Seed Co.
 Building has become a natural part of Washington’s thriving downtown area, just two blocks off the square on North Iowa Ave.

 The building has been home to the newly formed Southeast Iowa Folk Music Club that meets regularly for an informal gathering of musicians of all styles, ages, and abilities.
 “Don’t let the ‘folk’ music title fool you,” says their Facebook page.
 “We like ALL music and invite any and all to come and share in a monthly music circle.
 Just bring your instrument, a song, or an appreciation for music.”